Great Marin County Hikes – Dipsea Trail

 Getting Here

-From downtown Mill Valley take Throckmorton Avenue southwest to Old Mill Park and turn left (continuing southwest) on Cascade Drive.
-In less than 500 feet you’ll be at the rotary intersection of Cascade Drive, Molino Avenue, and Cascade Way.
+From downtown Mill Valley, take Throckmorton Avenue southwest to Old Mill Park and turn left (continuing southwest) on Cascade Drive.
+In less than 500 feet, you’ll be at the rotary intersection of Cascade Drive, Molino Avenue, and Cascade Way.
 The trailhead stairs are about 125 feet farther along at the end of Cascade Way.
+On most days, you should be able to park within a few blocks of the trailhead.

 Info